gtk-rs/gtk4-rs/book/src/project_setup.md

 # Project Setup

-There are two recommended ways to set up your workstation in order to develop `gtk-rs` applications.
-Let us go through them one by one.

-## Cargo

-[Cargo](https://doc.rust-lang.org/cargo/index.html) is Rust's build system and package manager.
-If following the book is all you care about, using only Cargo will work fine for you.

 Let us begin by installing all necessary tools.
 First, follow the instructions on the [GTK website](https://www.gtk.org/docs/installations/) in order to install GTK 4.
 Then install Rust with [rustup](https://rustup.rs/).